wonderup-agency/starter/README.md

 ## Getting Started

-1. **Create a New Repository**
+1. **Create or Update Repository**
-   - Use this template to create a new repository for your project on GitHub.
+   - If starting fresh, use this template to create a new repository for your project on GitHub.
+   - If working on an existing repository, ensure you have the latest changes by running:
+     ```bash
+     git pull origin main
+     ```
+     This fetches and merges the latest updates from the `main` branch to avoid conflicts before making changes.
-   - Update the `"name"` and `"repository"` fields in `package.json` to reflect your project's name and GitHub repository URL.
+   - Update the `"name"`, `"author"`, `"description"`, and `"repository"` fields in `package.json` to reflect your project's name and GitHub repository URL.

 2. **Install Dependencies**
-   - Clone the repository to your local machine.
+   - Clone the repository to your local machine (if not already done).
    - Run the following command to install all required dependencies:
      ```bash
      npm install